erlebach/pytest_generator/NOTES.md

 2024-03-27
 TODO: if there is a compiler error in the code, I should catch it and let the student know.
 I should put it in the 'explanation'
 ----------------------------------------------------------------------
+2024-03-30
+If local_vars_dict is not defined, I get an exception.
+Exceptions should not be possible.
+This implies the need to write a yaml file tester.
+For each type, I should check that appropriate options are there.